Living Climate Futures Lab

 A view onto Chelsea Creek looking toward the Boston Bay Marina.
 Photo by Bettina Stoetzer.

-The Living Climate Futures Lab is premised on the recognition that climate change – its causes, impacts, and solutions – are simultaneously economic, ecological, political, technological, social, and cultural.
-To grasp its complexity, we must conceptualize climate change in holistic ways that cross a range of social and environmental settings and draw upon the expertise of diverse academic disciplines.
+The Living Climate Futures Lab is premised on the recognition that climate change — its causes, impacts, and solutions — is simultaneously economic, ecological, political, technological, social, and cultural.
+To grasp its complexity, we must conceptualize climate change in holistic ways that cross varied social and environmental settings and draw upon the expertise of diverse academic disciplines.